Skip to content

 5. The weekday-weekend swing.
 Eating 1800 Monday through Friday and 2800 on Saturday and Sunday gives you a weekly average of about 2,085 calories per day.
 For many people, that's maintenance.
 Not a deficit.
 Your body doesn't reset on Monday.
 The math is weekly, not daily.
 Either commit to consistency seven days a week, or set your target at 1900 daily and avoid the cycle of restriction and overeating.

 6. Neglecting protein despite having room for it.
-At 1800 calories, you can easily hit 135-150g of protein per day.
+At 1800 calories, you can hit 72-122g of protein per day depending on your food choices.
 But a lot of default meal choices are carb-heavy: toast for breakfast, a sandwich for lunch, pasta for dinner.
 That pattern might hit 60-80g of protein total.
-Every meal needs a protein anchor: eggs, yogurt, chicken, fish, beans, tofu.
+Every meal needs a protein anchor: tofu, tempeh, beans, lentils, edamame, seitan.
 The four sample days above all include a protein source at every meal for a reason.

 What happens after the first month on 1800 calories